Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-28-storybook.png" />
 	<figcaption>
-        Example demo in storybook that has b2c theme applied on it.
+        Example demo in storybook that has the b2c theme applied on it.
 	</figcaption>
 </figure>